 Pros and Cons of the Hedged Grid System

-- Systematic way to make profits under typical market conditions
+- A systematic way to make profits under typical market conditions

 - Doesn’t rely on strong trends.
 Grid trading can generate profits in trendless, sideways markets.
-Conditions which are common in forex.
+Conditions that are common in forex.

 - Using multiple entry/exit levels means you’re less likely to be “taken out” by price spikes, market noise, or abnormally wide spreads.

 - It’s doesn’t rely on a single “absolute view” of the market direction.

 - Easily automated to execute and manage the order flow.

 - To realize profits quickly, traders are often tempted to cash in winners too early but losing trades are left to ride out with resulting deep drawdowns.